Skip to content

 • Our school’s staff is trained on school procedures for recognizing, reporting (SafeUT, content monitoring, etc.), and responding to bullying incidents.
 The faculty and staff of Columbia Elementary receive regular professional development surrounding social, emotional and behavioral development.
 These professional development opportunities are included in faculty meetings, are part of teacher development the week before student attendance, and throughout the year during district mandated professional development days.

-• Columbia Elementary utilizes Educator’s Handbook data management to identify students in need of additional support.
+• Columbia Elementary utilizes Skyward and Panorama data management to identify students in need of additional support.
 Our school staff documents incidents in Skyward according to State requirements.

 • As issues are reported and logged, parent contact is made.

-• Preventative measures–At Columbia Elementary, D.A.R.E. is taught to all 5th grade students through our school Student Resource Officer (SRO), Officer Wallace, and is sponsored by West Jordan Police Department.
-Additionally, Gang Prevention and Social Emotional Skills & Wellness classes are offered through West Jordan Police Department to 6th grade students.
+• Preventative measures–At Columbia Elementary, D.A.R.E. is taught to all 5th grade students through our school Student Resource Officer (SRO), Officer Whitehead, and is sponsored by West Jordan Police Department.

 • Students involved in incidents of bullying as targets, aggressors, or witnesses receive support for their individual needs which may include suicide risk assessments, counseling and mental health services (i.e. school mental health team, JFEC, MHAP), Functional Behavior Assessment (FBA), Behavior Intervention Plan (BIP), a student wellness plan and/or parent/guardian contact—recognizing that targets, aggressors, and witnesses of bullying are more susceptible to school problems.